Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 The first step of the AG swaps out any usage of `Board` with `graderhw4.Board` in your `Solver.java`.
 However, it is not smart enough to find other classes (yet).
 For now, move your `SearchNode.java` class inside of `Solver.java`.

+Likewise, if you have style errors, it will also fail.
+For example, if your code says

+    `neighbors=BoardUtils.`

+instead of

+    `neighbors = BoardUtils`

+My string matching code will fail.

 #### Why am I getting cannot resolve symbol 'BoardUtils'?
 You are probably compiling from the wrong folder.
 Compile from the "login/hw4" directory, not "login/hw4/hw4/puzzle".